Germany: Far-right extremists handed hefty jail terms | DW | 17.01.2020

 The five men and one woman received jail terms between two years and 10 months, and six years.
 One of the charges was membership of a far-right group whose namely roughly translates as The Free Comrades of Dresden.

 A court in the eastern German city of Dresden on Friday sentenced six people to jail for membership of a far-right group in the city.
-The defendants belonged to the Freie Kameradschaft Dresden, which could translate as The Free Comrades of Dresden or The Free Fellowship of Dresden.
+The defendants belonged to the Freie Kameradschaft Dresden (FKD), which could translate as The Free Comrades of Dresden or The Free Fellowship of Dresden.

 They had taken part in fighting outside a refugee accommodation facility in Heidenau in the state of Saxony in August 2015.
 Some of the worst unrest was between rival far-right and far-left German demonstrators clashing at the site.
 The court also found that the defendants had played parts in other attacks against foreign nationals in Germany.